 5 Common Causes of Blocked Drains and How to Prevent Them

-Blocked drains can be a nuisance that could disrupt your everyday life.
-They can result in water damage, bad odours, and even health risks.
-If not dealt with promptly blocked drains could cause severe problems for your plumbing system, which could lead to expensive repairs or replacements.
+Blocked drains are a source of frustration that could disrupt your everyday life.
+They can lead to the destruction of your home’s plumbing, unpleasant smells, and even health risks.
+If not promptly dealt with blocked drains could cause severe problems for your plumbing system, which can lead to expensive fixes or replacings.

 Key Takeaways

-- Fat, oil and grease accumulation can build up on the pipes’ walls causing obstructions; try not to pour grease down the drain or use soap and hot water while cleaning dishes.
+- Grease, oil and fat accumulations can stick to the walls of pipes causing blockages.
+Do not pour grease down the drain.
+Alternatively, use hot water and soap to wash dishes.

-- The roots of trees naturally expand into the ground searching for nutrients that could cause severe damage to pipes and even completely block them and cause flooding.
-It is important to regularly maintain trees near drainage systems by pruning them.
+- The roots of trees naturally expand into the earth to seek nutrients.
+This can cause massive damage to pipes and even completely block them leading to flooding; regularly keep trees in the vicinity of drainage systems by trimming them.

 - Hair

-In this post, we’ll review five common causes of blocked drains and the best way to prevent them from happening.
+In this article, we will look at five common causes of blocked drains and what you can do to prevent them from happening.

-Grease, oil and fat could appear as harmless substances to flush down the drain, but they can build up on the walls of pipes, which causes obstruction.
-If this happens then water cannot flow freely through the drainpipes.
-The solution is to avoid throwing grease down the drain.
-Or use soap and hot water during cleaning dishes because it assists to remove greasy substances.
+Oil, grease, and fat may seem like harmless substances to pour down the drain but they can build up within the wall of pipes, which causes obstruction.
+When this occurs it is impossible for water to move freely through the drainpipes.
+The solution is to avoid the practice of pouring grease into the drain.
+Alternatively, use soap and hot water during cleaning dishes because it assists to break down grease-based substances.

-The tree’s roots gradually extend into the ground in search of nutrients, which implies that they expand toward underground pipes.
-Once inside these pipes trees roots can cause a lot of damage and may completely block them, leading to flooding.
-It’s crucial, therefore, if you have trees around that you maintain the growth of your trees around drainage systems, by trimming them on a regular basis.
+As time passes, tree roots naturally expand into the soil seeking nutrients.
+This means that they grow toward underground pipes.
+Once inside the pipes, tree roots could cause significant damage and may completely block them leading to flooding.
+It’s crucial, therefore, if you have trees around that you regularly maintain their growth around drainage systems, by trimming them in a regular manner.

-It’s not difficult to conclude that flushing items that aren’t biodegradable like wet wipes, sanitary towels and so on. aren’t likely to cause major issues in the long run but when too many of these items go down toilets they will resultantly build up, pushing other items aside and which can result in nasty smells emanating around the toilets and bins too!
-Be aware of what needs to be flushed away and what should not (i. that only toilet paper needs to be flushed).
+It’s easy to think that flushing biodegradable products such as the wet wipes, sanitary towel and so on. shouldn’t cause a lot of problems over the long haul, However, if a large amount of these items are flushed in the toilets, they’ll accumulate pushing others aside which can result in nasty smells emanating around bins and toilets!
+Be aware of what needs to be flushed and what shouldn’t (i. that only toilet paper needs to be flushed out).

 Cause 4 Hair